ThinkMarkets Fair Execution Policy

 In certain situations the amount of available underlying liquidity may be lower than typical which can result in a price that is not executable for trades of a larger size.
 This means that whilst a trade may be confirmed at the headline or top of book price, the underlying execution may have experienced slippage.
 In such situations, the execution price you received may be adjusted to reflect the available liquidity in the market.

 Clients can choose to set their desired leverage rate up to 500:1, however we do impose some restrictions in order to limit risk and exposure both on behalf of the company and the client.
 There are defined bands as below:

-The ThinkMarkets MetaTrader 4 platform will trigger a margin call if the following criteria are met below.
+A margin call will be triggered if the following criteria are met.
 It is important to note that proper risk management and placing of stop losses reduces the need for a margin call on a traders account.
-We advise all clients and traders to strictly adhere to margin requirements when trading.
+We advise all clients and traders to strictly adhere to margin requirements when trading:

 Minimum Margin Requirements on Open Positions must be maintained by the customer at all times.

 All open positions are subject to liquidation by ThinkMarkets should the Minimum Margin Requirement fail to be maintained.

 Margin requirements may change at any time.
 ThinkMarkets will do its best to inform the customer about any projected changes by email and via the trading platform's message system at least a week before changes go into effect.

 ThinkMarkets will liquidate all Open Position in a customer's account if the total equity, at any time, equals or falls below 50% of the Used Margin.
 All positions on hedged accounts will be closed if account equity falls into negative.
 Positions will be closed based on the best execution prices available at the time to ThinkMarkets.

 The placing of Stop Loss Orders, used to minimize losses, is the client’s responsibility.